paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-11-01-trimming_the_fat.md

 ---
 When I [unveiled][1] a new version of this site last year, I hoped the design would slowly evolve.

 An update in February [improved the responsive layout][2] and saw some initial performance optimisations.
 The last few weeks have seen further iteration.
 Although the design looks remarkably similar, much has changed below the surface.
 Where each page previously requested at least 14 assets weighing a total of 385kB, now only 9 requests are needed, and with an unprimed cache, these total just over 100kB.
-I thought it would be interesting to detail the changes I've made, and this time, I've got graphs!
+I thought it would be interesting to detail the changes I’ve made, and this time, I’ve got graphs!

 ## JavaScript

 Uncomfortable with having 30kB of jQuery as a dependancy, JavaScript was my first target for weight loss.
 In reviewing the jQuery functions I was using, I realised many were unnecessary:

 * The [Awesomersands][3] function that allowed me to style ampersands was actually replacing the original glyph with a much uglier version.
-It also produced a distracting 'flash of unstyled ampersand'.
+It also produced a distracting ‘flash of unstyled ampersand’.

 * A function that added thin spaces around emdashes could instead be incorporated into my Movable Type templates.
 In making this change, I decided to now use spaced endashes instead.